 A maximum of 13 public holidays can be observed in any calendar year at any posting location.

-The Director Military Personnel Policy may direct which days members are to observe as part of the 13 days.
-The Director Military Personnel Policy must consider both these criteria.
+The Director Military People Policy may direct which days members are to observe as part of the 13 days.
+The Director Military People Policy must consider both these criteria.